 Here’s a dish I enjoyed a lot growing up.
 It’s a very simple fried tofu and tomato dish (Dau Sot Ca Chua) that is one of my fav comfort foods!
 A version I had occasionally was tofu filled with ground pork too.

-As a kid I ate this a lot, but never even considered the work my parents or grandma would put into making this (I appreciate it much more now!).
+As a kid I ate the meatless version on this page a lot, but never even considered the work my parents or grandma would put into making this (I appreciate it much more now).

 The family was lucky to have delicious meals prepared for them every day of the week.
 The food was pretty important since it was something that made us all spend time together.

 A few years after one of my uncles moved out, he came back asking grandma for this recipe–he missed it!
 Even a super simple dish like this remains out of reach until you know what goes into making it.

 Let’s get to it!